5+ Common Signs You Have Seasonal Allergies: Keep Them In Check Now

 There's a good chance you have seasonal allergies if you have any of the following symptoms:

-Those symptoms above are obvious, but your allergies might not show up in one way.
-The following signs are less common, but may still indicate seasonal allergies:
+Those aforementioned symptoms are obvious, but your allergies might not show up in one way.
+The following signs are less common but may still indicate seasonal allergies:

 • Wheezing